MicronOxford/SpekCheck/README.md

 just the efficiency with which the dye is excited, its quantum yield and the light collection efficiency.

-You can prefilter the visible filterset using a URL of the form http://www.micron.ox.ac.uk/software/spekcheck/?searchFilterSets=OMX to search for filters with OMX in the name.
+You can pre-filter the visible filter sets using a URL of the form http://www.micron.ox.ac.uk/software/spekcheck/?searchFilterSets=OMX to search for filters with OMX in the name.